 I spoke to a child psychologist once who told me that preschoolers should not have access to iPads or smartphones (even to use so-called educational games), and only TV in a very limited amount.
 Rage, sleep issues and losing quality family time aside; her main reasons for this were that there has been a huge increase in children having eyesight issues and undeveloped gross motor skills from too much time spent looking up close and using fine motor skills with tablets and phones.

-Young kids aren’t supposed to be able to sit still and concentrate on something intricate, they should be playing in the sand or climbing trees, developing important gross motor skills and muscles to help them when the right time comes to hold a pen and sit still in class.
-The psychologist believed this is the reason many children now need Occupational Therapy to help them concentrate and behave better.
-Before screens kids didn’t need it because they were already doing lots of physical activity at home with their parents, and using their hands and eyes more extensively than being fixated on a tiny screen.
+Young kids aren’t supposed to be able to sit still and concentrate on something intricate; they should be playing in the sand or climbing trees, developing important gross motor skills and muscles to help them when the right time comes to hold a pen and sit still in class.
+The psychologist believed this is the reason many children now need occupational therapy to help them concentrate and behave better.
+Before screens existed, kids didn’t need it because they were already doing lots of physical activity at home with their parents, and using their hands and eyes more extensively than being fixated on a tiny screen.

 Recent reports recommend that children under 18 months shouldn’t be allowed any screens (except Skype or Facetime), and those up to the age of 5 should only watch one hour a day WITH their parents.
 No mention of games here you’ll note.
 But while these recommendations are great, are they realistic?
 What about my second son who went to school early at 4 where they use iPads and computers in class?